95gas/ENSSAT-Vue-PWA/app/README.md

 ```
 npm run serve
 ```
-or by the vue interface:
+or by the vue graphic interface:
 ```
 vue ui
 ```